Italy doesn't need German cash, Monti tells Germans

 "I'll stay in office if all goes according to plan until April 2013, and I hope that I can help rescue Italy from financial ruin with moral support from some European friends, especially Germany," Monti told Der Spiegel.

 "But I say quite clearly: moral support, not financial," he added.
-"I emphasise: not with financial help.
+"I emphasize: not with financial help.
 But they should cut some slack to those countries that are following the European guidelines precisely."

 Monti pointed out that, while five euro zone countries have received or requested international bailouts, Italy has not yet received "a single euro" of help.